-WGs in the following dimensions provide a structure for collaboration and communication, and help identify stakeholders, strategies, resources, and tools for assessment and transformation in STEM teacher preparation.
-Working Group members include faculty and administrators in colleges and universities from across Washington, K-12 education leaders, and staff from industry, non-profits, federal labs, and state agencies.
+Working Groups in the following dimensions provided a structure for collaboration and communication, and helped identify stakeholders, strategies, resources, and tools for assessment and transformation in STEM teacher preparation.
+Working Group members included faculty and administrators in colleges and universities from across Washington, K-12 education leaders, and staff from industry, non-profits, federal labs, and state agencies.

-This working group emphasizes helping Institutions of Higher Education (IHEs) build leadership capacity that can overcome common barriers to change in STEM teacher preparation programs.
+This working group emphasized helping Institutions of Higher Education (IHEs) build leadership capacity that can overcome common barriers to change in STEM teacher preparation programs.
 These barriers to change can occur on multiple levels: state, institutional, college, departmental, and individual.
-This working group also helps leverage collective expertise among institutions and individuals to strengthen collaborations in support of change efforts.
+This working group also helped leverage collective expertise among institutions and individuals to strengthen collaborations in support of change efforts.